Introduction to AI for EO data

 - Exposure to remote sensing concepts (bands, resolution) and geospatial machine learning (data formats, error metrics) is helpful but not required

-Where your models can be trusted:
+Where your models can be trusted: Evaluating spatial machine learning reliably

-Hosted by Jakub Nowsad
+Evaluating Hosted by Jakub Nowosad

 Understanding how well spatial predictions perform and where they can be trusted requires proper validation and awareness of the model’s spatial limits.